sinanozaydin/sinanozaydin.github.io/_pages/research.md

 <img src="/images/g53957.1_f04.png" style="width: 75%; display: block; margin: 0 auto;">

 Where I want to take this is mineral systems.
 A deposit's geophysical signature is not just a record of how it formed but of everything that happened afterwards, and thermomechanical models let you follow both.
 The aim is to work out which tectonic histories preserve a signature and which erase it, so we know what we should actually be looking for.

+Open Source Tools
+====
+I develop open-source software for my research. `MATE` was the first, focusing on interpreting mantle MT models in terms of water content and mineralogy. `pide` is the more recent one, calculating conductivity and seismic velocity from temperature, pressure and composition using experimental data from the literature.
+You can use it to invert geophysical anomalies for composition, or to turn a thermomechanical model into synthetic MT, seismic, gravity and magnetic data. `SAnTex`, developed by Utpal Singh, calculates full elastic tensors and handles the seismic side.

+All three are modular and open source, so anyone can adapt them to their own work.
+For more information, visit the [Software](https://sinanozaydin.github.io/software/) tab.